Trusted Litigation Advocates

 How to Prove Forgery in a California Court

 The act of forgery can arise in both criminal and civil cases.
-While a criminal case might involve a defendant who falsely signs a document with the intent to defraud, in a probate court proceeding, forgery often relates to the fraudulent creation or alteration of a will or trust.
-Proving forgery in court is a complex process that typically requires the testimony of an expert.
+While a criminal case involves a defendant signing a document with the intent to defraud, in California probate court, forgery often relates to the fraudulent creation or alteration of a will or trust.

-The Role of a Handwriting Expert
+The Essential Role of a Handwriting Expert

 Forgery Cases in California Probate Court